Banaybanay

-Banaybanay ([banaɪ.banaɪ]), officially the Municipality of Banaybanay (Lungsod sa Banaybanay; Bayan ng Banaybanay), is a 2nd class municipality in the province of Davao Oriental, Philippines.
+Banaybanay ([banaɪ.banaɪ]), officially the Municipality of Banaybanay (Lungsod sa Banaybanay; Bayan ng Banaybanay), is a municipality in the province of Davao Oriental, Philippines.
 According to the 2020 census, it has a population of 44,451 people.

 Etymology

 Banaybanay is derived from the two native words Banay (Kalagan word), meaning sprout due to its main livelihood in the area which is rice farming, and Bânay (Cebuano word) means clans due to the family clans that arrived in that area that came from Visayas Islands and Luzon and settled there along together with the Kalagans and Mandayan natives.

 History

-Banaybanay was primarily inhabited by the Mandayas in the uplands of Causwagan, Panikian and Mahayag, and Kalagans in shorelines and the mouth rivers of Piso, Pongoton, Mogbongcogon and Maputi which they have a strong settlement and a Muslim governance on that area leads by a Datus or Imams.
+Banaybanay was primarily inhabited by the Mandayas in the uplands of Causwagan, Panikian and Mahayag, and Kalagans in shorelines and the mouth rivers of Piso, Pongoton, Mogbongcogon, and Maputi which they have a strong settlement and a Muslim governance on that area leads by a datus or imams.
+They were influenced or under the rule of the Sultanates of Buayan and Maguindanao, which were located in western Mindanao.